near/docs/docs/roles/developer/networks.md

 The BetaNet explorer is available at https://explorer.betanet.near.org/

-The flag for this in near-shell is 'betanet'
+The flag for this in near-cli is 'betanet'

 ### State Management